When do you stop being a widow, …or can you?

 I’m trying to answer the question honestly but I also have a difficult time, again, finding the most poignant, to the point, wham bam thank you ma’am honest language for the feelings that I have.
 Because what my answer is may not be shared with the millions of other widows.

 And who has the definitive answer to how they came to absolute healing while being in a new relationship?

 My first gut instinct for anyone asking me this is to become defensive.

 And I know this answer will change shape the farther I get in this, too.

 Just like grief, just like my healing.

 Lets set aside the technicality.

-No, as far as the big book of words goes, my widow card gets revoked when the clock strikes midnight on the day we consummate our marriage.
+No, as far as the big book of words goes, my widow card gets revoked when the clock strikes when I remarry again

 But we all know textbooks can’t give what they don’t have and that’s: perspective.